 Fabric color has been debated for years.
 Is it Khaki, Tan Green, Olive or some other shade.
 The reality is it is all of the fore mentioned.
 Today color is measured with Spectrophotometers, Colorimeters and Pantone charts.
 In the teens, 20s, 30s and 40s color in the mill was monitored to a very different standard.
 The image below is a reproduction of a sample color card used in the mill that produced BSA fabric.
 Using a card like this one allowed the cloth manufacturer to ship many shades of fabric.
 The one thing to always keep in mind with manufacturing is the tighter the tolerance specification the more expensive the product.
 This reproduction was made from a chart shown to the author by the grandson of the mill Forman who actually made fabric for the BSA.

 The official uniform cloth was defined as “2 point 10 khaki”.
 The is a dense weave broadcloth.
 This was the official cloth use for merit badges until 1933.
 In 1933 the BSA experimented with less dense broadcloth to reduce cost.
-This less dense cloth was only uses in 1933 and 34.
-The standard 2 point 10 khaki being dense does NOT allow light to be see through it when held you attempt to look through it at a 60 watt light bulb from 5 feet.
-Figure 34 shows the four cloths used for 1st design merit badges
+This less dense cloth was only used in 1933 and 34.
+The standard 2 point 10 khaki being dense does NOT allow light to be seen through it when held you attempt to look through it at a 60 watt light bulb from 5 feet.

 In 1943 the BSA experienced a shortage of cloth due to World War II.
-The supply division have to find substitutes.
+The supply division had to find substitutes.
 One of the three substitutes used during the war was a fine smooth lightweight weave fabric.
 This fabric was used in 1943 and 1944.
-Figure 34 shows the four cloths used for 1st design merit badges

 The color base material is immaterial to the manufacturer.
 They can use any color they can purchase inexpensively.
 What does matter is the weight and weave, as these to attributes affect the embroidery process.
 During any embroidery run it is very possible the manufacturer will use several base fabric colors.
 Sometimes the base material can affect the color of the back of the badge.
 The images below show the same badge with a clear waffle back.
 One is on a light base material and the other on a dark base material.
 The badge fronts show NO difference.